starthubtech/glook-user-android/README.md

 # glook-user-android
- Android App  to help user schedule booking to shave their hair with online payment
+ Android App  to help users schedule to shave their hair with online payment.
+Vendor accept appointments and receive payments

 ## Language used